Azure-Samples/spring-petclinic-langchain4j/README.md

-# Spring PetClinic With OpenAI and Langchain4j - First AI app on Azure Spring Apps
+# Spring PetClinic With OpenAI and Langchain4j - Launch Your First AI app on Azure Spring Apps

 ## Quick Start